Proudly serving the Pacific.

 Find a birth or postpartum doula.
 There are a range of levels of experience for doulas from the newly trained doula to a doula with many years experience.
 Doulas listed on our website do not work for MBRN or the local chapter.
 There are a range of "well seasoned" to "brand new" doulas to fit your needs.
 Doulas listed on our website do not work for MBRN or the Local Chapter.
 We support a mother's right to choose the type of birth that is right for her - un-medicated, medicated, cesarean, VBAC, home birth, hospital birth, or birth center birth.
 Every woman will choose birth practices that she feels is right for her and regardless of those choices, our goal is to support her during this incredibly important time.
 There are variations in philosophies and practices in the professionals listed in our member guide.
 The doulas within our network are trained by a national or internationally recognized organization.
 It is the responsibility of each consumer to verify the credentials of each professional.
 MBRN encourages consumers to interview professionals to determine which professional is the right person for their needs.
 Some doulas may provide volunteer services while others will charge a fee for service, MBRN does not regulate a doulas' fee but the network does encourage doulas participating in this program to consider each families' situation and circumstances.

-My name is Keyara Brown and I'm a birth doula currently working toward becoming DONA certified, and an aspiring midwife.
+My name is Keyara Brown and I am a DONA certified birth doula and a certified lactation specialist and an aspiring midwife.
 I found my passion for pregnancy and birth after becoming pregnant with my son.
-Giving birth is one of the most memorable moments in a woman's life, and how she felt before, during, and after labor she will hold in her heart forever.
-I want to help create a memory that is fearless, full of love, powerful and above all, all your own.
-This day should be special and I want to support your birth however you see fit after all its YOUR BODY, YOUR BABY,YOUR BIRTH!
+Giving birth is one of the most memorable moments in a woman's life, and how she feels before, during, and after labor, she will hold in her heart forever.
+I want to help create a memory that is fearless, full of love, powerful and above all, your own.
+This day should be special and I want to support your birth however you see fit during that special BIRTH day.

 Serving Misawa Air Base